reiinakano/reiinakano.github.io/_posts/2019-06-25-robust-neural-style-transfer.md

 **Since VGG is unable to capture non-robust features as well as other architectures, the outputs for style transfer actually look more correct to humans!** [^4]

 Before proceeding, let's quickly discuss the results obtained by Mordvintsev, et. al. in [Differentiable Image Parameterizations][diff_img_params], where they show that non-VGG architectures can be used for style transfer with a simple technique.
-In their experiment, instead of optimizing the RGB pixels of the output image directly, they optimize its Fourier coefficients, and run the image through a series of transformations (e.g jitter, rotation, scaling) before passing it through the neural network.
+In their experiment, instead of optimizing the output image in RGB space, they optimize it in Fourier space, and run the image through a series of transformations (e.g jitter, rotation, scaling) before passing it through the neural network.

 <figure class="align-center">
   <img src="{{ '/images/rnst/diff_image_params_style_transfer.png' | absolute_url }}">